2026 - 2027 Season

 • Lucas Richman: Hanukkah Festival Overture

-• John Finnegan: Christmas Sing-Along
+• John Finnegan: A Christmas Sing-Along

 • Handel: “Hallelujah” Chorus, from Messiah